Kabocha-san/Kabocha-san/README.md

 My avater is ai generated

 For now there is not too much to see here yet.

+My username is (obviously) meant to be a pun.

 <!---
 Kabocha-san/Kabocha-san is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.